US will not charge police officer who shot Jacob Blake | DW | 08.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Justice Department says it won't pursue federal criminal charges against the Wisconsin officer over the shooting last year.
-Jacob Blake was left paralyzed after the incident that sparked days of rioting.
+Jacob Blake was left paralyzed after the incident that sparked days of protests.

 The US Justice Department announced Friday that they will not follow up charges against the white police officer who shot Jacob Blake last year.